openPMD/openPMD-standard/STANDARD.md

-Each quantity with a dimension must define a unit conversation factor, often called `unitSI` in the document, to transform it to a corresponding quanity in SI (International System of Units).
+Each quantity with a dimension must define a unit conversation factor, often called `unitSI` in the document, to transform it to a corresponding quanity in the International System of Units (SI).

 Attribute of a data set: